European Gendarmerie Force

-It is not currently established at the EU level as part of the Common Security and Defence Policy (CSDP).
-Therefore, It is not a project of the Permanent Structured Cooperation of the CSDP.
-It may however contribute in the implementation of the CSDP, when made available as a multinational force in accordance with article 42.3 of the Treaty on European Union.
+It is presently not established at the EU level (referred to as the Common Security and Defence Policy, CSDP); it is for instance not a project of the Permanent Structured Cooperation (PESCO) of the CSDP.
+It may however contribute in the implementation of the CSDP, when made available as a multinational force in accordance with article 42.3 of the Treaty on European Union (TEU).